tommybobbins/Scratch_Probability/mean_median_mode.md

 ## Activity Checklist

-+ Create a variable dice_face which is used to count up the number of items in our list
++ Create a variable *dice_face* which is used to count up the number of items in our list. ☐
-+ Create a sum_dice_sides variable which will be used to add the number on each face of the dice.
++ Create a *sum_dice_sides* variable which will be used to add the number on each face of the dice. ☐
-+ Create a variable mode used to store the mode.
++ Create a variable *mode* used to store the mode. ☐
-+ Create a variable biggest_number which is used to store the biggest number of times this has been rolled.
++ Create a variable biggest_number which is used to store the biggest number of times this has been rolled. ☐
 + Add extra code to the *Stage* scripts.
-You should have this code in addition to the code to calculate the mean up above.
+You should have this code in addition to the code to calculate the mean up above. ☐

 ![screenshot](images/just_mode_mean.gif)